k-box/k-box/docs/user/index.md

 K-Box is a web-based Free and Open Source Data Management Tool.
 It offers a flexible approach for managing documents and for disseminating them.

-By default, the K-Box interface opens in your Personal section on Documents page.
+By default, the K-Box interface opens in My Uploads section on Documents page.

 ![Main page](./images/main-page.png)